 Healthy hair contains protein that adds fullness, bounce, and sheen.
 However, having too much protein can cause it to become dry, dull, and brittle — a condition known as protein overload.

 Keratin, the main protein in your hair, can be added to your hair to strengthen your strands.
-Products like leave-in conditioner and deep conditioning treatments coat your strands with keratin to make them stronger.
-It’s only when keratin builds up that it can weaken your hair shaft and results in split ends and hair that’s harder to style.
+Products like leave-in conditioners and deep conditioning treatments coat your strands with keratin to make them stronger.
+It’s only when keratin builds up that it can weaken your hair shaft and result in split ends and hair that’s harder to style.

 Let’s take a look at the science of protein in your hair, how to know if your hair has too much protein in it, and how to fix it if it does happen.

 There’s plenty of research that helps us understand the important role that the keratin protein plays in our hair structure.
 Keratin is

 The cortex is surrounded by a layer of dead cells, known as the cuticle.
 Yes, the visible part of your hair strand is actually dead cells.

 Protein treatments are used to coat your hair strands with keratin, adding strength to the bonds between your hair molecules.
 This protein can actually build up on the cuticle of your hair, making your hair heavier.
 This can wear out your hair strand as it works extra against the effects of gravity.

 It’s certainly possible that hair with too much protein in it can be more prone to damage.
 However, there aren’t many studies into the ways that too much protein can damage hair.
 This side effect of so-called “protein overload” is mostly anecdotal as of now.

 Certain types of hair seem more prone to this happening.
 People with hair that tends to be dry, and hair that’s textured or curly seem to be at higher risk for protein buildup.

 When your hair appears to be damaged, “too much protein” is probably not the first thing that comes to mind.
 So how can you know if it’s happening to your hair?